sourish-cmi/sparse_portfolio_Bayes_multiple_test/README.md

 Soon we will upload all the R codes of this paper.

-### Hierarchical Bayes with Horse Shoe Prior model for Portfolio Selection and Back testing
+### Hierarchical Bayes with Horse Shoe Prior model for Portfolio Selection and Back testing of K-factor model

 1) <b>Factor_Model_HB_selection.R</b> file contain a function named '<i>Factor_Model_HB_selection</i>'.
 It implement the Gibbs sampling for &beta; and Metropolis update for scale parameters &sigma;<sub>c</sub> and &Sigma; with Horse Shoe prior on shrinkage parameter.
 The function uses parallel processing to simulate stock specific &beta; and &sigma; using <b>snowfall</b> R-package.
 The function uses three R-packages: (1) snowfall, (2) mvtnorm and (3) MCMCpack

 2) <b>run_Factor_Model_HB_selection.R</b> runs the portfolio selction with <i>Factor_Model_HB_selection</i> function for given month and return the stock specific MCMC samples of &alpha;, &beta; &sigma; and posterior estimates of the P(&alpha; > 0| data).